Ryan McMahon Player Props: Rockies vs. Braves

-On Thursday, Ryan McMahon (.289 batting average in his past 10 games, with four doubles, a triple, a home run, six walks and four RBI) and the Colorado Rockies play the Atlanta Braves, whose starting pitcher will be AJ Smith-Shawver.
-First pitch is at 7:20 PM ET.
+The Colorado Rockies, including Ryan McMahon (.342 batting average in his past 10 games), take on starter Bryce Elder and the Atlanta Braves at Truist Park, Saturday at 4:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3 with a double and an RBI) against the Red Sox.
+In his last appearance, he strung together two hits (going 2-for-4) against the Braves.

 Ryan McMahon Game Info & Props vs. the Braves